filip1/dearmep/doc/selecting-destinations.md

 **Please note:**
 This is a **draft** (i.e. not fully written) of a **design document** (i.e. not fully implemented).
 Do not expect DearMEP to behave like this yet; this document is merely a basis for discussion.
-In this document, we use the terms Member of European Parliament (MEP), politican and Destination interchangably.
+In this document, we use the terms Member of European Parliament (MEP), politician and Destination interchangeably.

 # Design goals